ansible/ansible-documentation/docs/docsite/rst/plugins/cliconf.rst

 Viewing cliconf plugins
 -----------------------

 These plugins have migrated to collections on `Ansible Galaxy <https://galaxy.ansible.com>`_.
 If you installed Ansible version 2.10 or later using ``pip``, you have access to several cliconf plugins.
+You can use ``ansible-doc -t cliconf -l`` to see the list of available plugins.
-To list all available cliconf plugins on your control node, type ``ansible-doc -t cliconf -l``.
-To view plugin-specific documentation and examples, use ``ansible-doc -t cliconf``.
+Use ``ansible-doc -t cliconf <plugin name>`` to see plugin-specific documentation and examples.

 .. seealso::